iMoonLab/DeepHypergraph/docs/source/tutorial/model.rst

             X_ = self.drop(self.act(X_))
             return X_

-Finally, the HGNN+ model can be implemented with stacking multiple HGNNPConv layers.
+Finally, the HGNN+ model can be implemented by stacking multiple HGNNPConv layers.

 **Building GAT model**

-DHG provide a special and convienent way to implement weighted neightborhood aggregation from vertex to vertex.
+DHG provides a special and convenient way to implement weighted neighborhood aggregation from vertex to vertex.
-In simple graph, each edge have its source and target index.
+In simple graph, each edge has its source and target index.
 Given vertex features ``X``, simple graph ``g``, and linear layers ``atten_src`` and ``atten_dst``, you can compute the edge weight by follows:

 .. code-block:: python